-Saw palmetto has caught on in the U.S. as a treatment for enlarged prostate -- benign prostate hyperplasia, or BPH.
+Saw palmetto has caught on in the U.S. as a treatment for enlarged prostate, or benign prostate hyperplasia ( BPH).
 While the evidence is mixed, multiple studies have shown an improvement in symptoms of enlarged prostate.
 Studies have shown it can reduce the need to urinate in the night and improve urinary flow and painful urination.
-In fact, a large analysis of multiple studies concluded that saw palmetto produced similar benefit to finasteride, a drug for enlarged prostate, and was better tolerated.
+In fact, a large analysis of multiple studies concluded that saw palmetto produced a benefit similar to finasteride, a drug for enlarged prostate, and was better tolerated.
 Saw palmetto may also boost the general quality of life for men with BPH.

 Laboratory studies suggest that saw palmetto lowers the levels of several male sex hormones.
 Although prostate cancer can be affected by these hormones, there's no evidence that saw palmetto is an effective treatment for prostate cancer.

 How much saw palmetto should you take?

 For BPH, studies have used a daily intake of 320 milligrams of saw palmetto split into two doses.
 In other forms -- like tinctures -- the dosing will be different.
 Get advice from your doctor.
 It may take four to six weeks for saw palmetto to have an effect.

 Can you get saw palmetto naturally from foods?